Forgot Your Password?

 Firstly, your Lantus dosage will depend on your individual metabolic needs and other healthy blood sugar goals.
 Especially since Lantus is a long-acting insulin, the accurate dosage can only be prescribed by your doctor.

-Your dosage will also have to change when you start any physical activity or change your diet plans when you encounter any acute illness or changes in renal or hepatic function.
+Your dosage will also have to change when you start any physical activity, change your diet plans, or if you encounter any acute illness or changes in renal or hepatic function.

 However, in general, the following are the dosage instructions for the initiation of Lantus therapy.
 Since Lantus is prescribed for treating both type one and type two diabetes, below we have a clear breakdown of the dosage for each type of diabetes.

 Patients who use Lantus for treating type 1 diabetes should use it concomitantly with short-acting insulin.
 The recommended dose of Lantus will vary depending on the individual’s insulin needs.
 The doctor will prescribe the dose based on the lifestyle of the patient.
 The patient should then monitor their blood sugar levels carefully.

 Lantus only covers a portion of the insulin needs for a patient with type 1 diabetes.
 The remainder of the insulin requirement should be supported by short-acting insulin.
-(Your doctor will specifically prescribe the type of short-acting insulin to use depending on your body type)
+(Your doctor will specifically prescribe the type of short-acting insulin to use depending on your body type).

 The initiation dose of Lantus for treating type 2 diabetes (who are not currently treated with any insulin) is 0.2 units/kg or up to 10 units once daily.
-Even for this type of short-acting or rapid-acting insulin are prescribed along with the Lantus.
-So patients will have to adjust the amount and timing of short- or rapid-acting insulin and dosages of any oral antidiabetic drugs.
+Depending on the severity of the patient’s type 2 diabetes, they may also be prescribed short-acting insulin or oral diabetes medications.

 If you have any questions about how Prescription Hope can help you save money on Lantus Solostar or any other drugs that we offer, or, if you’re having trouble affording any of the medications you’ve been prescribed, then check out Prescription Hope’s medication access service, contact us, or visit the enrollment page to create an account and fill out an application …and let us save you money!